cauebs/durt/README.md

 USAGE:
     durt [FLAGS] [OPTIONS] [paths]...

+ARGS:
+    <paths>...
+Paths to files or directories.
+Use wildcards for recursion

 FLAGS:
-    -b, --binary        Use binary prefixes (KiB, MiB, GiB, etc).
-                        (Sizes will be divided by 1024 instead of 1000) -P, --percentage    Show each item's percentage, relative to the total.
-    -t, --total         Print the total at the end.
-    -s, --sort          Print lines in ascending order.
-                        (If --by-path is not passed, the size will be used) -p, --by-path       Sort the output lines by path, instead of by size.
-    -r, --reverse       Reverse the order of the output lines.
-    -h, --help          Prints help information
+    -b, --binary        Use binary prefixes (Ki, Mi, Gi, etc.) instead of decimal -P, --percentage    Show each entry's percentage relative to the total -t, --total         Print the sum of all sizes at the end -s, --sort          Print entries in ascending order of size -p, --by-path       Sort by path instead of by size -r, --reverse       Reverse the order of the entries -h, --help          Prints help information
     -V, --version       Prints version information

 OPTIONS:
-    -m, --min <minimum_percentage>    Don't show items smaller than this.
+    -m, --min <minimum-percentage>    Omit entries with size less than this

-ARGS:
-    <paths>...
-Path to files or directories

 ```

 ## Example